-- Kids activities including a scavenger hunt, make-your-own salsa, art, fun in the forest, giant bubble blowing, cornhole, a giant Jenga, ladder ball and more.
+- Family activities including a scavenger hunt, art, corn husk doll making, giant bubble blowing, corn-hole toss, giant Jenga, ladder ball and more.
 Hands-on old fashion wooden games, STEM puzzles, wooden pinball, and more.

 - Bring a historic photograph to share a story at one of the many history oriented booths.

 - Bring an archaeological artifact and have it identified by the Oregon Archaeological Society and Portland State University Archaeology.